funbiscuit/matlab-utils/README.md

 Now you can run any function from this library in your code.

 For some external packages there are folders with their license terms and some samples (if any).

+## LICENSE
+All files (except ones that have their own license inside them) are licensed under MIT license.